 5. COVID-19 Dataset

 There probably isn’t a more relevant use of data science than a project analyzing COVID-19.
 This dataset provides a wealth of information related to the pandemic.
 It provides a great opportunity to show off your exploratory data analysis chops.
-Take a deep dive into this data and through the use of data visualization unearth patterns about the rate of Covid infection by county, state, and by country.
+Take a deep dive into this data, and through data visualization unearth patterns about the rate of COVID infection by county, state, and country.

 7. Lending Club Loans